[Solved!] How to Transfer Photos from iPhone to iPhone without iCloud?

 Step 2: Ensure the two phones are in the right positions

 After your devices are recognized by the program, put the old iPhone to the "Source Device" section, and your new iPhone to the "Target Device" area.
-Locate the middle area and tick on the checkbox of "Photos".
+Choose "Photos" from the left side menu.

-Note: If you source iPhone and the target one are in the wrong area of the interface, tap on the "Switch" button to correct their positions.
+Note: If you source iPhone and the target one are in the wrong area of the interface, tap on the dropdown to choose the source device

 Step 3: Transfer photos from iPhone to iPhone

-Tap on the "Start to copy" button at the bottom to begin to transfer photos from one iPhone to another without iCloud.
+Tap on the "Export to Device" button at the top to begin to transfer photos from one iPhone to another without iCloud.
 Note that you cannot disconnect your two devices until the transfer task is done.

 - How to Transfer Photos from iPhone to iPad without iCloud